acorvi/dash-multipage-seo-friendly/README.md

 Contributions are welcome.
 Please open an issue to discuss your idea or submit a pull request.

-## License
+## Current issues

-This project is licensed under the terms of the MIT license.
+With Dash Mantine Components library the convert to html function struggles to generate the HTML.